Ericsson/dataplanebook/_sources/intro.rst.txt

 information base<FIB>` (FIB) in the router's data plane accordingly.

-In a 3GPP :term:`RAN`, the control plane handles issues related to mobility and bearer manangement for :term:`UEs<UE>`, among other things.
+In a 3GPP :term:`RAN`, the control plane handles issues related to mobility and bearer management for :term:`UEs<UE>`, among other things.

 An :term:`ATM` network's control plane manages the establishment and release of virtual circuits (VCs).